Fiscal Management

 Fraud, financial improprieties, or irregularities include but are not limited to:

-The superintendent [or designee] shall investigate reports of fraudulent activity in a manner that protects the confidentiality of the parties and the facts.
-All employees involved in the investigation shall be advised to keep information about the investigation confidential.
+The superintendent [or designee] will investigate reports of fraudulent activity in a manner that protects the confidentiality of the parties and the facts.
+All employees involved in the investigation will be advised to keep information about the investigation confidential.

-If an investigation substantiates the occurrence of a fraudulent activity, the superintendent, or board vice president if the investigation centers on the superintendent, shall issue a report to the board and appropriate personnel.
-If final, disposition of the matter and any decision to file or not file a criminal complaint or to refer the matter to the appropriate law enforcement and/or regulatory agency for independent investigation shall be made in consultation with district legal counsel.
-The results of the investigation shall not be disclosed to or discussed with anyone other than those individuals with a legitimate right to know until the results are made public.
+If an investigation substantiates the occurrence of a fraudulent activity the superintendent, and/or board president or board vice president if the investigation centers on the superintendent, will issue a report to the board and appropriate personnel.
+If final disposition of the matter and any decision to file or not file a criminal complaint, or to refer the matter to the appropriate law enforcement and/or regulatory agency for independent investigation, will be made in consultation with district legal counsel.
+The results of the investigation will not be disclosed to or discussed with anyone other than those individuals with a legitimate right to know until the results are made public.

 Adopted: 5/09